anniequasar/session-summaries/1st session/README.md

 The aim of this python support group is to provide Python support on a weekly basis to encourage members to practice python on a regular basis in a supportive and encouraging environment.

-Key resources where beginner's with no python knowledge can begin learning at some of the following links:
+Beginners with no python knowledge can begin learning at some of the following resources:

 online courses: